salima225/economic-growth-panel-data-analysis/README.md

 ---

+# 📊 Econometric Analysis of Growth using Panel Data
 ## 🇬🇧 Project Overview

 This university econometrics project applies **panel data methods** to investigate the determinants of economic growth in four West African countries (Côte d'Ivoire, Ghana, Mali, Togo).